processone/ejabberd/test/docker/README.md

 (cd test/docker; docker-compose down)
 ```

-If you want to clean the data, you can remove the data directories after the `docker-compose down` command:
+If you want to clean the data, you can remove the data volumes after the `docker-compose down` command:

 ```
-rm -rf test/docker/db/mysql/data
-rm -rf test/docker/db/postgres/data
-docker volume rm docker_mssqldata
+docker volume rm ejabberd-mysqldata docker volume rm ejabberd-mssqldata docker volume rm ejabberd-pgsqldata
 ```